Founder & Lead Editor

 Quality and Durability

-When you’re paying a premium for a sneaker, you expect it to last, and for the most part, the Air Max 95 delivers on structural integrity.
-The materials used—the thick leather, suede, and robust foam—give the shoe a very solid, well-built feel.
-It feels like it can take a beating from daily urban wear, from pounding the pavement to navigating crowded subway stations.
-That chunky outsole is a workhorse, offering excellent longevity.
+When you’re paying a premium, you expect the shoe to last, and for the most part, the Air Max 95 delivers on structural integrity.
+The thick leather, suede, and robust foam give it a solid, well-built feel.
+It can take a beating from daily urban wear, from pavement miles to crowded subway stations.
+That chunky outsole is a workhorse and tends to last.

-However, it's not without its Achilles' heel, if you'll pardon the pun.
-Over the years, some common issues have surfaced that potential buyers should be aware of.
-The most notorious is the potential for sole separation, where the midsole can begin to peel away from the upper.
-This is more common in older pairs where the glue has aged, but it's something to watch for.
-Another risk, inherent to any Air Max, is the possibility of the Air units deflating or "popping" if punctured.
-While rare, it's a catastrophic failure for the shoe's cushioning.
-Less severe but more common are cosmetic issues like heavy creasing on the leather panels and potential tearing of the mesh sections with heavy use.
-Finally, as with any mass-produced sneaker, occasional manufacturing defects like glue stains or loose threads can be found.
+But it’s not without its Achilles' heel.
+Over the years, some common issues have surfaced that buyers should know about.
+The most notorious is sole separation, where the midsole can begin to peel away from the upper.
+This is more common in older pairs where the glue has aged, but it’s still something to watch for.
+Another risk, inherent to any Air Max, is Air units deflating or "popping" if punctured.
+It’s rare, but it’s a catastrophic failure for cushioning.
+More common are cosmetic issues like heavy creasing on the leather panels and potential tearing of the mesh sections with heavy use.
+And like any mass-produced sneaker, occasional manufacturing issues like glue stains or loose threads can happen.

 One wearer expressed their frustration this way: "I love the style, but the retail price feels a bit steep.
 For what it costs, I was expecting more, especially when compared to newer, more advanced sneakers."
-This sentiment often arises when the premium price tag clashes with these potential durability concerns.
+That sentiment tends to show up when the price tag runs into those durability concerns.

 Decision Matrix